The Pioneer VSX-531 vs Harman Kardon AVR 1610 comparison proves that these receivers have many common features.

 Both models do not have WI-FI support.
 Rivals from our review have Bluetooth support.
 Only the AVR 1610 supports Spotify.

 The Pioneer VSX-531 has 4/1 HDMI inputs/outputs versus 5/1 HDMI connectors of the Harman Kardon AVR 1610.
 The HDMI Audio Return Channel (ARC) feature supports both devices.
 Unfortunately, HDMI eARC is not available on monitored devices.
 Of the two receivers in our comparison, HDMI CEC is present in only the VSX-531.
-The VSX-531 supports the protection of digital content of the standard HDCP 2.2, versus HDCP 1.4 in the AVR 1610.
+Both models support the standard HDCP 2.2.
 Receivers do not have a built-in phono stage for connecting a vinyl player.
 A voice control is not available.
 An ECO mode is only available for the VSX-531.
 Unfortunately, the setup assistant is not available in each of the models.

 None of the rivals equipped with Dolby Atmos multichannel audio decoder.
 The receivers do not support the surround sound technology DTS:X.